Jacob Fearnley

 Jacob Fearnley (born 15 July 2001) is a British professional tennis player.
-He has a career-high ATP singles ranking of world No. 49, achieved on 9 June 2025 and a doubles ranking of No. 238, achieved on 20 May 2024.
-He is the current British No. 3 in singles.
+He has a career-high ATP singles ranking of world No. 49 achieved on 9 June 2025 and a doubles ranking of No. 211 achieved on 14 July 2025.

-Early and personal life
+Early life

-Fearnley was born in Worcester but at the age of two moved with his family to Dalkeith, Scotland, just south of Edinburgh.
+Fearnley was born in Worcester, England.
+When he was aged two, the family moved to Dalkeith, just south of Edinburgh.
 It was in Dalkeith where Fearnley started playing tennis aged four, with his mother and grandfather both keen tennis players.
 As a child he played tennis in his grandfather's back garden and on the courts of Dalkeith.
+He went to Merchiston Castle School.

 College career

 Fearnley played college tennis for coach David Roditi at Texas Christian University in Fort Worth, Texas.
-At TCU, he earned All-Big 12 and All-America honors all four years, leading the Horned Frogs to back-to-back ITA Indoor National Championships in 2022 and 2023 and the school's first NCAA Division I men's tennis championship in 2024.
+At TCU, he earned All-Big 12 and All-America honours all four years, leading the Horned Frogs to back-to-back ITA Indoor National Championships in 2022 and 2023 and the school's first NCAA Division I men's tennis championship in 2024.

 Professional career

 2023: Major debut in doubles

-He won his maiden ATP Challenger doubles title at the 2023 Nottingham Open with Johannus Monday.
-The pair received wildcards in doubles for the 2023 Wimbledon Championships.
+Fearnley won his maiden ATP Challenger doubles title at the Nottingham Open with Johannus Monday.
+The pair received a wildcard entry into the doubles draw at Wimbledon, where they lost to sixth seeds Rohan Bopanna and Matthew Ebden in the second round.